The SimpleJdbcInsert and

 declare parameters if you prefer to do that, or if you have parameters

-that do not have an
+such as ARRAY or STRUCT that do not have an

 automatic mapping to a Java class.
 The first example shows a simple

-procedure that returns only scalar values in VARCHAR
+procedure that returns only scalar values in VARCHAR and

-format from a MySQL database.
+DATE format from a MySQL database.
 The example procedure

-reads a specified actor entry and returns first_name
+reads a specified actor entry and returns first_name,

-columns in the form
+last_name, and birth_date columns in the form

-of out
+of out parameters.

 CREATE PROCEDURE read_actor ( IN in_id INTEGER, OUT out_first_name VARCHAR(100), OUT out_last_name VARCHAR(100), OUT out_birth_date DATE) BEGIN SELECT first_name, last_name, birth_date INTO out_first_name, out_last_name, out_birth_date FROM t_actor where id = in_id; END;

-parameter contains the
+The in_id parameter contains the

-of the actor you are looking up.
+id of the actor you are looking up.
 The out

 parameters return the data read from the table.

-is declared in a similar
+The SimpleJdbcCall is declared in a similar

-manner to the SimpleJdbcInsert
+manner to the SimpleJdbcInsert.
+You should

 instantiate and configure the class in the initialization method of your